Opus10/qik/docs/spaces.md

 ## Freeform Commands with `qikx`

-The `qikx` utility can be used to run freeform commands with dynamic arguments in a space.
+The `qikx` utility can be used to run arbitrary executables in a space.
 For example, say we have the following space:

 ```toml
 [spaces.my-space]
 venv = "requirements.txt"
 ```

 `qikx pytest@my-space arg1 arg2 --flag` will run `pytest arg1 arg2 --flag` in the virtualenv of `my-space`.
-One can specify the `root` of the space as shown below to avoid specifying a non-default space name.
+One can specify the `root` of the space as shown below to avoid the `@` syntax.

+!!! tip

+    Use `qikx --install` to sync all virtualenvs, which are not installed by default.

 ## Roots